lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

   3. Separate the private key into component keys and re-generate the ML-DSA key from seed.

-       (mldsaSeed, tradSK) = DeserializePrivateKey(sk)
+       (firstSK, secondSK) = DeserializePrivateKey(sk)
+       firstSK = FirstAlg.init(firstSK)
-       mldsaSK = ML-DSA.KeyGen(mldsaSeed)
+       secondSK = SecondAlg.init(secondSK)

   4. Generate the 2 component signatures independently, by calculating the signature over M' according to their algorithm specifications.

+       If FirstAlg supports context:
+          firstSig = FirstAlg.Sign( firstSK, M', ctx=Domain )
+       else
+          firstSig = FirstAlg.Sign( firstSK, M')

+       If SecondAlg supports context:
-       mldsaSig = ML-DSA.Sign( mldsaSK, M', ctx=Domain )
+          secondSig = SecondAlg.Sign( secondSK, M', ctx=Domain )
+       else
-       tradSig = Trad.Sign( tradSK, M' )
+          secondSig = SecondALg.Sign( secondSK, M' )

-  5. If either ML-DSA.Sign() or Trad.Sign() return an error, then this process must return an error.
+  5. If either FirstAlg.Sign() or SecondAlg.Sign() return an error, then this process must return an error.

-      if NOT mldsaSig or NOT tradSig:
+      if NOT firstSig or NOT secondSig:
         output "Signature generation error"

   6. Encode each component signature into a CompositeSignatureValue.

-      signature = mldsaSig || tradSig
+      signature = firstSig || secondSig

   7. Output signature

       return signature
 ~~~
-{: #alg-composite-sign title="Composite-ML-DSA.Sign(sk, M, ctx, PH)"}
+{: #alg-composite-sign title="Composite.Sign(sk, M, ctx, PH)"}

 It is possible to use component private keys stored in separate software or hardware keystores.
 Variations in the process to accommodate particular private key storage mechanisms are considered to be conformant to this document so long as it produces the same output and error handling as the process sketched above.

 Note that in step 5 above, both component signature processes are invoked, and no indication is given about which one failed.
 This SHOULD be done in a timing-invariant way to prevent side-channel attackers from learning which component algorithm failed.

-Note that there are two different context strings `ctx` here: the first is the application context that is passed in to `Composite-ML-DSA.Sign` and bound to the composite signature combiner.
+Note that there are two different context strings `ctx` here: the first is the application context that is passed in to `Composite.Sign` and bound to the composite signature combiner.
 The second is the `ctx` that is passed down into the underlying `ML-DSA.Sign` and here Composite-ML-DSA itself is the application that we wish to bind, and outer `ctx` is already contained within the `M'` message.

 ## Verify {#sec-hash-comp-sig-verify}